Employees who feel connected to their organization work harder, stay longer, and motivate others to do the same.

 Employee engagement often is confused are used interchangeably with similar concepts like happiness, satisfaction, or wellbeing.
 But there are some clear differences among these concepts that are important to understand.

-Happiness is not the same as engagement.
+Some leaders may wonder how to keep employees happy.
+While important, happiness is not the same as engagement.
 It says nothing about how invested employees are in the company, nor how hard they’re working on behalf of the organization’s mission.
 Happiness is a short-term, rapidly changing measurement.
 For example, an employee may feel temporary happiness from a raise and then sink back into disengagement.

 Employee engagement is a deep, long-term connection to the organization.